worker2025/fractal-literacy/README.md

 ---

+## About

+**Fractal Literacy: Nature's Hidden Language** is an interdisciplinary conceptual essay exploring fractal patterns as a common language across nature, artificial intelligence, society, and philosophy.

+The essay introduces **fractal literacy** as the ability to observe, recognize, interpret, and apply self-similar and multi-scale patterns in complex phenomena.

+### Key Topics

+- Fractal geometry and the Mandelbrot set
+- Fractal patterns in nature
+- Artificial intelligence and neural network training
+- Hyperparameter-space fractal behavior
+- Human and primate social networks
+- Complexity and self-similarity
+- Philosophy of technology
+- Nature, technology, and society

+---

 ## Abstract

 Fractal geometry provides a powerful way to explore hidden order within complex phenomena in nature, technology, and society.